Ben Shapiro: 2013–present: Other activities

 On October 7, 2013, Shapiro and business partner Jeremy Boreing co-founded the U.S. media criticism website TruthRevolt with funding from the David Horowitz Freedom Center.
 TruthRevolt ceased operations in March 2018.

 On January 14, 2021, Shapiro was featured as a guest writer for Politicos Playbook newsletter, where he defended House Republicans who opposed the second impeachment of Donald Trump.
 The newsletter drew immense backlash from many Politico staffers, some of whom argued that Shapiro should not have been allowed to write the article.
 Matthew Kaminski, editor-in-chief of Politico, refused to apologize and defended the decision to enable Shapiro to write the article, stating, "We're not going to back away from having published something because some people think it was a mistake to do so."
 According to the Daily Beast, more than 100 Politico staffers signed on to a letter to publisher Robert Allbritton criticizing both Politico's decision to feature Shapiro's article and the response from Kaminski.

-Shapiro cameoed in The Daily Wire film Lady Ballers that was released December 1, 2023.
-He portrayed a referee.

-On January 26, 2024, he appeared alongside artist Tom MacDonald in the music video for MacDonald's rap song "Facts", which Shapiro is featured on.
+On January 26, 2024, he appeared alongside artist Tom MacDonald in the music video for MacDonald's rap song "Facts", on which Shapiro is featured.
 The song held the No. 1 spot on Apple Music in late January and early February 2024.
 On February 5, 2024, the song debuted at No. 16 on the Billboard Hot 100.

+Concurrent to his feature in MacDonald's song, Shapiro and his father co-produced We Will Rise, a musical about the Warsaw Ghetto Uprising.
+It ran in Israel from October to December 2024.

+In 2025, Shapiro was honored as one of the torchbearers in the national Israeli Independence Day ceremony.